raspberrypilearning/quest-seeker/en/step_3.md

 --- collapse ---

 ---
-title: Create a new script for the QuestGiver NPC
+title: Create a new script for the Quest Giver NPC
 ---

 **QuestGiver2** script: